SpaceisFake/Transcription-Factor-Modes/README.md

 ### Comparing lfpkm distribution (covariance, std. dev, and IQR)
 Compares TFs by GC content, an ongoing point of research the Dowell Allen lab.

+*Please note that these notebooks were not intended to be presented or viewed, but were instead used for workspace and analysis*